What is adult day care?

 Transportation.
 Joe’s Club provides transportation to and from the center.

 Services for caregivers.
-Joe’s Club provides case management, counseling, support groups for caregivers, help for care planning, and caregiving education.
+Joe’s Club provides case management, counseling, support groups for caregivers, help for care planning, and caregiving education at CBD School.

 And so much more …